-Food Allergies - The Erie Day School is not a Peanut/Tree-Nut Free School and does not have a policy prohibiting peanuts or tree-nuts.
+Food Allergies-The Erie Day School does its best to offer a Peanut/Tree-Nut Free School, however we do not have a policy prohibiting peanuts or tree-nuts.
 Further, Erie Day School cannot guarantee an environment that will be Peanut/Tree-Nut Free.
-With that written, we want to create an environment for our children of awareness and acknowledgement of certain risks in order to mitigate potentially serious reaction as a result of contact with or consumption of certain peanuts or tree nuts.
-To that end, below are recommendations/ guidelines for our parents at the Erie Day School.
+With that written, we want to create an environment for our children of awareness and acknowledgment of certain risks in order to mitigate potentially serious reaction as a result of contact with or consumption of certain peanuts or tree nuts.
+To that end, below are recommendations/guidelines for our parents at the Erie Day School.

-- Many classrooms and the Kern Dining Room do require students to pack nut free snacks and lunch.
-Please make provisions to pack a nut free snack and lunch each day and learn about the qualifications for each classroom environment. - Please reinforce and encourage safe practices among our students including, but not limited to, discouraging parents/students from bringing peanuts and/or tree-nut food to EDS, sharing or trading food with classmates, utensil swapping, eating on school transportation and hand washing with soap and water prior to and following eating to prevent cross contact. - With respect to birthdays, holidays, field trips or other occasions in which a classroom or school-wide snack may be distributed, please consider sending pre-packaged foods (containing an ingredient label) that do not contain peanuts or tree-nuts.
-A list of commonly acceptable pre-packaged snacks and foods will be sent electronically and posted on SchoolSpeak for your reference and convenience. - Parents are expected to inform the classroom or homeroom teacher and school nurse of their child's allergies prior to the start of the school year or as soon as diagnosis is made by a physician.
+- Many classrooms and the Kern Dining Room DO require students to pack nut free snacks and lunch due to specific allergies within the group.
+Please make provisions to pack a nut free snack and lunch each day and learn about the qualifications for each classroom environment. - Please reinforce and encourage safe practices among our students including, but not limited to, discouraging parents/students from bringing peanuts and/or tree-nut food to EDS, sharing or trading food with classmates, utensil swapping, eating on school transportation and hand washing with soap and water prior to and following eating to prevent cross contact. - With respect to birthdays, holidays, field trips or other occasions in which a classroom or school-wide snack may be distributed, please consider sending pre-packaged foods (containing an ingredient label) that do not contain peanuts or tree-nuts. - Parents are expected to inform the classroom or homeroom teacher and school nurse of their child's allergies prior to the start of the school year or as soon as diagnosis is made by a physician.

 In addition to fostering an environment of awareness around this issue, we want to enable our students to have a full experience and allow them to participate in events such as birthdays, holidays or other occasions.
-Therefore, in addition, parents of students with allergies please provide, for their child, an acceptable non-allergy food for special school-wide events, holidays, and field trips (including, but not limited to: Halloween Parties, Thanksgiving Feast, Holiday Parties, Valentine's Parties, An Evening of Shakespeare, Mini-society, Visual and Performing Arts Walk & Music Festival).
+Therefore, in addition, parents of students with allergies please provide, for their child, an acceptable non-allergy food for special school-wide events, holidays, and field trips (including, but not limited to: Thanksgiving feast, holiday or seasonal parties, Visual and Performing Arts Walk, EDS Playhouse, and Grandparents' Day).